grantmacken/nginx-exist/README.md

 1. establish the latest eXist version
 2. download latest eXist install jar
 3. create the expect install script.
-This is used to automate automate installation
+This is used to automate installation
 4. run the expect script to install eXist to location nominated in config defaults to '/usr/local/eXist'